-However, do keep in mind that you shouldn't necessarily stay in the water for a very prolonged period of time because even if you waterproofed your tattoo for swimming, your body, in general, will soak up water which can cause a delay in your healing process.
+However, do keep in mind that you shouldn't necessarily stay in warm water for a very prolonged period of time because even if you waterproofed your tattoo for swimming, your body, in general, will soak up water which can cause a delay in your healing process.

 Step 3: Use Alcohol to Wipe Off Lipstick and Makeup